SC-Networks/evalanche-soap-api-connector/docs/blacklist.md

 ##### BLACKLIST

-Add an entry to a mandators blacklist
+Add an entry to a mandator's blacklist

 ```
-add(int <mandator-id>, string <email address>, string <comment>): bool
+add(int <mandator-id>, string <email-address>, string <comment>): bool
 ```

-Remove an entry from a mandators blacklist
+Remove an entry from a mandator's blacklist

 ```
-remove(int <mandator-id>, string <email address>): bool
+remove(int <mandator-id>, string <email-address>): bool
 ```

-Retrieve the mandators blacklist
+Retrieve the mandator's blacklist

 ```